SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Holder of marginal PKD (no use for them) have only three options,

 1. Hold PKD in a deposit account.
-2. Buy PKD Treasuries,, we'll cal these PKGB.
+2. Buy PKD Treasuries, we'll call these PKGB.
 3. Swap PKD for USD at their central bank.

 Options 2 and 3 are competing.
 But could be initially "in equilibrium" (there is